FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Results

-The RMM MJO index used for verification was calculated using the Climate Prediction Center (CPC) OLR (CBO) data, in conjunction with the ERA5 zonal-wind component at 850 hPa and 200h Pa.
-Figure \ref{MJO_skill} presents the bivariate correlation ($\textrm{COR}$) skills of RMM index for the ensemble mean of ECMWF S2S reforecasts and FuXi-S2S forecasts, averaged over the testing data spanning from 2017 to 2021.
+In this study, we employed the real-time multivariate MJO (RMM) index \cite{wheeler2004all}, along with the commonly used metrics of bivariate correlation coefficient (COR), to evaluate the forecasting skill of the MJO.
+The RMM index used for verification was calculated using the Climate Prediction Center (CPC) OLR (CBO) data, in conjunction with the ERA5 zonal-wind component at 850 hPa and 200h Pa.
+Figure \ref{MJO_skill} presents the bivariate correlation ($\textrm{COR}$) skills of the RMM index for the ensemble mean of ECMWF S2S reforecasts and FuXi-S2S forecasts, averaged over the testing data spanning from 2017 to 2021.
 The results show a decrease in COR values as forecast lead times increase.
 Particularly, FuXi-S2S outperforms ECMWF S2S in MJO prediction, maintaining higher COR values for up to 42 days.
-When applying a $\textrm{COR}$ threshold of 0.5 to determine skillful MJO forecast, FuXi-S2S extends the skilful forecast lead time from 30 days to 36 days, surpassing the performance of ECMWF S2S.
+When applying a $\textrm{COR}$ threshold of 0.5 to determine skillful MJO forecast, FuXi-S2S extends the skillful forecast lead time from 30 days to 36 days, surpassing the performance of ECMWF S2S.
 Furthermore, the MJO prediction skills also depend on the seasonal cycle, as illustrated in Figure \ref{MJO_skill}.
 Both FuXi-S2S and ECMWF S2S demonstrate higher MJO prediction skills in September and October.
 Additionally, FuXi-S2S exhibit superior skills compared to ECMWF S2S during the boreal spring and winter, with skillful predictions extending beyond 42 days in April and May, which is the longest forecast lead time achievable by the FuXi-S2S model.

-the skillful MJO prediction of FuXi-S2S exceeds 42 days, which is also the longest forecast lead time achievable by FuXi-S2S.
+Moreover, Supplementary Figure \ref{mjo_amp_phase} presents the $\textrm{COR}$ and error for the amplitude and phase of the MJO.
+These are calculated using the ensemble mean of ECMWF S2S reforecasts and FuXi-S2S forecasts, averaged across over the 2017-2021 testing dataset.
+The results suggest that the FuXi-S2S model outperforms the ECMWF S2S model in predicting the MJO, primarily due to its superior capability in forecasting the MJO phase.
+Additionally, FuXi-S2S demonstrates smaller amplitude errors, suggesting it more accurately maintains the amplitude of MJO events.